HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md

 # WCM Content AI Analysis

-This topic describes how we can enable AI analysis for a WCM Content.
+This topic describes how we can enable AI analysis for a WCM Content in Kubernetes Deployment.
 This also mentions details on how we can configure, which content AI provider(XAI or OpenAI ChatGPT) to be used for AI analysis.
 The AI analysis for a WCM Content feature is available from HCL Digital Experience 9.5 Container Update CF213 and later.

 ## Content AI Providers Overview